johnpapa/vscode-peacock/docs/guide/README.md

 ## Roadmap

 There are many features in the roadmap.

+### Issues

 Please refer to the [issues list and feel free to grab one and contribute](https://github.com/johnpapa/vscode-peacock/issues)!

+### Contributions

 See these pages for details on [contributions](/contributions) and our [code of conduct](/code-of-conduct).

+### Logging

+Peacock writes to VS Code's log output.
+You can open the output panel and select "Peacock" to see the log.
+This can be helpful when reporting issues.

 ## Changes